paulbachan89/mkdocs/docs/HomeLab/Windows_Projects/Windows_Server_Install/WinSrvInstall.md

 [![Select creation type](images/config-win10.jpg)](images/config-win10.jpg)

-Next I woud like to configure my IP address.
+Next I would like to configure my IP address.
 Back inside of Server Manager.
 My Network adapter is called Ehternet0, so I will click on the link next to it to configure my IP address.

 [![Select creation type](images/config-net1.jpg)](images/config-net1.jpg)